gersakbogdan/fsnd-conference/README.md

     * date (DateProperty)
     * startTime (TimeProperty)

-Basically all Session model field are required but sometimes at the beginning you don't have any information about a session so I decided to set as required only the name and the speaker fields.
+Basically all Session model fields are required but sometimes at the beginning you don't have any information about a session so I decided to set as required only the name and the speaker fields.
 As an improvement default values can be set.
 Here the speaker field represents the Speaker websafeKey and not the name.